SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OptionalChaining.rst

 to the ``roomCount`` variable.

 Note that this is true even though ``numberOfRooms`` is a non-optional ``Int``.
-The fact that it is queried through an optional chain means that the call to ``numberOfRooms`` will always return an ``Int?`` instead of an ``Int``.
+The fact that it's queried through an optional chain means that the call to ``numberOfRooms`` will always return an ``Int?`` instead of an ``Int``.